Overview

 Zip Lifecycle

-A zip job progresses through these statuses:1
+A zip job progresses through these statuses:none

 Initial state when the zip is first created.
 The job is queued but hasn’t started processing yet.